challenger.conf - Challenger configuration file

 command-line option.

-The system automatically pre-populates the “[PATHS]” section with a few values
+section with a few values

-at run-time in addition to the values that are in the actual configuration
+at run-time (in addition to the values that are in the actual configuration

-file.
 These automatically generated values refer to installation properties

 from GNU autoconf.
 The